Cyberdog90/3Bit_Movie_Converter/README.md

 We think that we want to make this project interesting.
 If you feel interesting, please cooperate with us.

+We are not familiar with github and english.
+Go easy on us.

 ### Sample Movie
 [![sample](http://img.youtube.com/vi/W-WTlkSAlj4/0.jpg)](http://www.youtube.com/watch?v=W-WTlkSAlj4)